China at the FIFA Women's World Cup: 2011 World Cup

 For the 2011 World Cup in Germany, the China PR failed to qualify for the first time.
 At the 2010 Asian Cup held in the China, they could not benefit from the home advantage and finished in fourth place.
 Although they won against Vietnam (5-0) and Australia (1-0), after a goalless start against South Korea, they lost to North Korea 0-1 and then lost 0–2 against Japan in the match for third place.

-As of 2023, the 2011 World Cup was the only tournament that China failed to qualify.
+As of 2027, the 2011 World Cup was the only tournament that China failed to qualify.

 2015 World Cup

 In the Qualification for the World Cup in Canada, for which the Asian women were given five starting positions after the increase in the number of participants, China PR took part in the 2014 Asia Cup.
 After a 7–0 win against Thailand at the start of the group stage, they won 3–0 over Myanmar, and drew 0–0 with South Korea.
 The semi-final was lost against reigning world champions Japan with a score of 1–2, but China PR won the match for third place with a score of 2–1 against South Korea.
 Australia qualified second, South Korea fourth and Thailand fifth.

 In the draw, the People's Republic of China was assigned to Group A along with host Canada, against whom the opening match was played.
 China lost the opening Match to Canada 1–0, with the only goal scored by a penalty in stoppage time.
 In the second group match against the Netherlands, they won 1-0 stoppage time.
 With a 2–2 draw in the last group match against New Zealand, they reached the second round as group second.
 In the round of 16, they defeated Cameroon, which was participating for the first time, by 1–0.
 In the quarter-finals they played against the United States, for the first time since 1999.
 As in 1999, the game went without goals in the first half, but six minutes after the restart, Carli Lloyd scored for a USA 1–0 victory.
-The Chinese were eliminated for the fourth time in the quarterfinals.
+The China team were eliminated for the fourth time in the quarterfinals.
 With the quarterfinals also ended the term of coach Hao Wei.
 In September, the former French coach Bruno Bini was hired as successor.